- Where do I park when I visit the library?

 Please fill out this volunteer application and bring it in to the library.

-Yes, the Friends of the Attleboro Public Library sponsors an ongoing Book Nook, where books and DVDs are available for a donation.
+Yes, the Friends of Attleboro Public Library sponsors the Book Nook, an ongoing sale in the first floor lobby where books, dvds, and puzzles are available for a donation.
 Additionally, the Friends host periodic book sales.
 For more information about the Friends of the Attleboro Public Library, click here.

 Yes, on OverDrive.com